As a back-end provider of loan servicing software, we’re often asked about best practices for automating data integration.

 - Loan applications are taking too long to process

-- Your post-close audit processes could improve
+- Your post-close audit processes needs improvement

 Regardless of whether you are streamlining the entire process or need to buy more profitable loans, getting accurate data upfront is crucial.

-Previous automation solutions like Ephesoft, Captiva, and Kofax struggle to provide return on investment now that more data must be manually entered.
+Previous legacy automation solutions like Ephesoft, Captiva, and Kofax struggle to provide return on investment now that more data must be manually entered.

 Credit unions, banks, and title companies are looking for new ways to maintain loan profitability throughout its lifecycle while future-proofing document-based mortgage automation workflows without a major rip-and-replace software change.